Beginnerexe/Beginnerexe/README.md

 - hi, this is me. kanj
-- i have dabbled into html a bit after learning python
+- i have dabbled into python
-- im very private about my info and all
+- uhhhhhhhhh dunno
-- this is all I will give. bye.
+- bye.